-- Do not walk around barefoot, notably in public pools and locker rooms.
+- Not walking barefoot, particularly in public pools and locker rooms.